Abandoned & Little-Known Airfields:

 as it was no longer depicted at all on a 1952 Humble Oil street map of Houston,

-The outline of the former Sky Ranch Airport property has been superimposed by David Brooks over the 1995 USGS aerial photo.
+The outline of the Sky Ranch Airport property has been superimposed by David Brooks over the 1995 USGS aerial photo.

 Unlike many other former Houston-area airfields, the site has not been redeveloped,